 Every company receives as well as supplies goods; whether it is in the form of raw materials, consumable items, or finished goods.
 Hence, Goods Received Note / Goods Receipt Note / GRN is an essential document for every purchasing company.
 It is a vital record maintained by the purchaser.
 Goods Received Note serves as the internal document for the basis of clearing invoices against goods received and making payments thereof.

-Let us now understand every minute detail of what is a Goods Received Note / Goods Receipt Note.
-What is the importance of goods received note, what information should goods receipt note contain, How does a GRN Format look, when is GRN issued, who issues it, and so on so forth.
+Let us now understand every minute detail of what is a Goods Received Note / Goods Receipt Note / GRN, meaning of Goods Receipt Note, the importance of goods received note, what information should goods receipt note contain, how does a GRN Format look, when is GRN issued, who issues Goods receipt note, and so on so forth.

 What is a Goods Received Note (GRN)?

 When a supplier delivers goods to the ordering company, the receiving clerk or store in-charge or store-representative carries out a physical inspection of the goods received.
 He/She verifies that goods meet the conditions specified in the purchase order relating to quantity ordered, model/make, technical & quality specifications, the price quoted, etc. If required, they intimate the inspection department/end-user for inspection and final approval.
 Only thereafter, he/she approves the delivery and issues a Goods Received Note.

 Thus, Goods Receipt Note is a document that validates that goods received are exactly per the Purchase order raised by the company and serves as an internal document for proof of the physical receipt of goods from the Supplier.

 A copy of the GRN is sent to the accounts department, for cross verification against the invoice that will be raised by the supplier.
 This marks the completion of the purchase cycle.

 A Goods Receipt note is issued/prepared when the goods received are in the perfect physical condition and adhere to the requirements specified in the Purchase Order.